supriya46788/BakeGenuis-AI/CODE_OF_CONDUCT.md

 To create a welcoming and positive environment, all participants are expected to follow these guidelines:

 ### ✅ Positive Examples of Behavior
-- Demonstrating empathy and kindness toward other people 🤗.
+- Demonstrating empathy and kindness toward other people.
-- Being respectful of differing opinions, viewpoints, and experiences 💬.
+- Being respectful of differing opinions, viewpoints, and experiences.
-- Giving and gracefully accepting constructive feedback 📢.
+- Giving and gracefully accepting constructive feedback.
-- Accepting responsibility and apologizing to those affected by mistakes, and learning from the experience ✏️.
+- Accepting responsibility and apologizing to those affected by mistakes, and learning from the experience.
-- Focusing on what is best for the community and project 📈.
+- Focusing on what is best for the community and project.
-- Acknowledging and crediting the work of others 📜.
+- Acknowledging and crediting the work of others.
-- Staying on-topic in discussions and avoiding unnecessary arguments 📌.
+- Staying on-topic in discussions and avoiding unnecessary arguments.

 ### 🚫 Unacceptable Behavior
 - The use of sexualized language or imagery, and unwelcome sexual attention or advances ❌.